-Best Destinations and Things To See and Do in Cambridge Massachusetts
+Best Things To Do in Cambridge In One Day

 1. Harvard Square

-Start your day with breakfast at Tatte Bakery, Cafe Luna, Curio Coffee, or Clover.
+Start your 1 day in Cambridge with breakfast at Tatte Bakery, Cafe Luna, Curio Coffee, or Clover.
 I can say from ample experience that the almond croissants at Tatte are divine.

 Wander around and experience the mix of life and small businesses.
 Stroll into used book stores, coffee shops, and chocolate shops.
 Watch artists, vagabonds, locals, and college students mingle.
 There are some cool little shops in the mini-mall called the The Garage.